carpentries/lesson-transition/beta-phase-workflow.md

 close, giving them instructions they can use to delete and re-fork their repository.

+##### One exception

+If someone does not delete their fork and would like to make a contribution, they should do so from the upstream repository.
+That is, they should go to the file the would like to modify and use the "edit" button in the GitHub interface.
+GitHub will create a new branch for them and it will match the new history.

 #### Clones aka, working on a lesson locally